IPAY uses IWANTTOSHOWCASE.ca to manage applications and support materials. Artist Applications are accepted online through IWANTTOSHOWCASE.ca only.

 Yes.
 Please complete a separate application for each production for which you are applying.
 If you are applying with several productions, please use the same Applicant Profile inside IWANTTOSHOWCASE.ca.
 An application fee is required per application.

 Can my agent apply on my behalf?

 Yes.
 Applications may be submitted by individual artists, companies, their agents, or managers.
 If the application is being submitted by anyone other than the artist, an Applicant Profile for the artistic company should be created and used for the application.
-If the artist is represented by an agent, please specify that within the application.
+If the artist is represented by an agent, you MUST specify that within the application.

 Does the work need to be finished to apply?

 Yes.
 The work for which you are applying must be completed by the date of your application.
 As part of the selection process the Selection Committee will review a complete online (ie Vimeo or YouTube) video of the entire piece you plan to tour.
-While it is not required, we strongly recommend you submit a full length video even if it is archival.
-We do recognize that some Equity agreements make this difficult but please submit as much current video of the actual show you plan to tour with as is possible.

 Does the work need to be in English?